EstherPlomp/TNW-PhD-Newsletters/README.md

 # TNW-PhD-Newsletters
-Overview of the newsletters sent to the PhD students of TNW by the [Data Steward](https://intranet.tudelft.nl/-/data-stewardship-at-applied-sciences).
+Overview of the newsletters sent to the PhD candidates of TNW by the [Data Steward](https://intranet.tudelft.nl/-/data-stewardship-at-applied-sciences).
 Below follow resources that have previously been sent out sorted on their main topic.
 If you're not a TNW/AS candidate you can sign up here: https://forms.gle/ieV5VcGcGbJNMwN89

 # Data